lk-geimfari/lk-geimfari.github.io/_posts/2020-07-06-a-few-thoughts-about-naming.md

 req.json()
 ```

-Whenever I see this, I feel annoyed and even not because of the shortened name, but because
+Whenever I see this, I feel annoyed, not only because of the shortened name but also because the variable's
-the name of the variable does not match what is stored in this variable.
+name does not match what is stored in it.

 When you make a request (`requests.Request`), you get a response (`requests.Response`),
 so reflect this in your code: